milesfking/atp-tennis-prizepicks-model/README.md

 ### Fantasy Points Variable

 As the original data was not compiled by Sackmann for PrizePicks purposes, a column needed to be created for our intended response variable, fantasy points.
 Mutating a fantasy points variable involved separating the `score` column, which listed the match scores as a string of set scores (e.g. '6-3 5-7 6-4') into both games won/lost and sets won/lost by a player.
-I then took a weighted average of these variables along with the player's aces and double faults to obtain their fantasy score.
+I then took a weighted average of these variables along with the player's aces and double faults to obtain their fantasy score, saved under the `fantasy_pts` column.
+Other basic data cleaning was performed during this process, including dropping matches that were forfeited and removing points won during tiebreak games (which do not count towards fantasy points) from the score.

+### Restructuring the Dataset

+Data in the original format was separated by the winning player and the losing player.
+In order to be able to predict the fantasy points of a player with just one variable, I changed the dataset from a "winner-loser" format to a "player-opponent" format by unnesting each match into two separate observations - one for each player.
+For instance, if Rafael Nadal plays Novak Djokovic, the newly formatted dataset would have one row to represent Nadal and one to represent Djokovic.
+While this did effectively double the number of rows of the dataset, it allowed me to condense the variable of interest into just one variable, rather than separate columns for `winner_fantasy_pts` and `loser_fantasy_pts`.